mintmy82/data-analysis-project/README.md

-# Retail Store Inventory and Sales Data project
+# Retail Sales & Inventory Performance Analysis using SQL and Power BI (Retail Store Inventory and Sales Data project)
 # Executive Summary
 An interactive Power Bi dashboard can be downloaded
 # Business Problem